• Skip to primary navigation

 A Parisian institution since 1903, c'est normal to find Angelina's queue snaking along the pavement to 226 rue de Rivoli.
 The line of patient phone scrollers finding this address on Tiktok is usually for their legendary 'Choc Africain', now known as old-fashioned chocolat chaud à l'ancienne.

-Why is Angelina's so good?
-It's an extra thick hot chocolate, named "African" since it's composed of three different cacao varieties: from Niger, Ghana and the Ivory Coast.
-It's slightly fruity and incredibly intense; they pride themselves on a secret recipe unchanged for 100 years.
+Why is Angelina's hot chocolate so good?
+It's extra thick - named "African" as it blends cacao from Niger, Ghana and the Ivory Coast.
+It's intense, slightly fruity and famously rich; they pride themselves on a secret recipe unchanged for 100 years.
 Served with a little pot of whipped cream - the norm in Paris for extra thick versions - you may find it doesn't need anything else.
 A cup is a dessert on its own.

 Like the Parisians, if queuing isn't your thing, there's also a take-away hot chocolate stand in front of the boutique.
 Plus, at the same price of their large hot chocolate to go, you can buy a bottle (starting at €9.50) to take home.
 I also recommend a take-away goblet to enjoy in the park across the road from their quieter store.
 For more, see my article on rue du Bac - Paris Pastry street.